prathamrao021/HelperHub/docs/sprint3/Sprint3.md

 ### Frontend
 - End-to-End (E2E) testing is not yet implemented.
-- Forms for creating an opportunity are incomplete.
-- Functionality to apply to an opportunity is missing.
+- Some parts of Opportunity and Application is still using mock not actual fetched data from backend.
 - Dashboard for managing opportunities and applications is not yet built.
+It lacks the graph for the recent jobs.

 ### Backend
 - Specialized APIs are pending implementation, including: